GhostWording/PublicDocumentation/API/Sections/messaging.md

    - opposite (default) : return only users of the opposite of the user doing the call
    - same : return only users with the same gender of the user doing the call
    - both : return everyone (cats included ;-)
-* {showUsersWhoNotParticipate} : null by default, if set to 'yes' then include all users of all apps instead of returning only the users that have the property `ppParticipateInBattleStickers` set to `yes` (that's mainly for development purposes)
+* {showUsersWhoDoNotParticipate} : null by default, if set to 'yes' then include all users of all apps instead of returning only the users that have the property `ppParticipateInBattleStickers` set to `yes` (that's mainly for development purposes)

 ### Output